owlbarn/tutorial/book/diffequation/README.md

 We provide both stiff (`Owl_Cvode_Stiff`) and non-still (`Owl_Cvode`) solver by interfacing to Sundials, and the `LSODA` solver of ODEPACK can automatically switch between stiff and non-stiff algorithms.
 We will try both in the example.

-Here we provide the basic code that are shared by both cases, including the van der pol linear system, the initial states, and the timespan.
+Here we start with the basic function code that are shared by both cases.

 ```
 open Owl